Openhab-Nodes/website/content/en/developer/addons_bindings.md

 Just be aware that some timing restrictions are put on this asynchronous API.
 You MUST report progress in periods smaller that 30 seconds and you may not take longer than 5 minutes to fulfill a method call and close the `Progress` stream with a `done` call.

-It is important to keep those restrictions in mind, because openHAB X will forcefully restart your Addon on missbehaviour.
+It is important to keep those restrictions in mind, because OHX will forcefully restart your Addon on missbehaviour.

 <div class="mb-2">
 	<tab-container>